uclchem/UCLCHEM/README.md

 pre-commit install # linting, type checking and formatting
 ```
 This last command will automatically run linting and formatting checks before each commit and save you time with failed CI/CD.
-This might introduce some weird behaviour with fortran .mod files lingering if you quit compilation at any point, so beware!
+This might introduce some weird behavior with fortran .mod files lingering if you quit compilation at any point, so beware!

 ### Github